stephanme/pv-monitoring/immich/README.md

 ### Database

-- PostgreSQL instance installed by cloudnative-pg operator
+- PostgreSQL instance installed by [CloudNativePG operator](https://cloudnative-pg.io/documentation/current/)
+- single instance, no replication
 - longhorn pvc with backup
+- no superuser

+How to access DB:
+- ssh into `immich-database-1` pod
+- `psql app`

 ### Immich Server

-- assigned to pi2
+- assigned to pi2 so that `immich-library` can be accessed as `hostPath`
-- uses pi2 SSD to store photos
-  - owned by `immich` user on pi2
-  - photos shared additionally via samba
-  - backup with kopia

 ### Immich Machine Learning